bwest937/bwest937.github.io/VaultHome/wellhrm/6. Rules/Death.md

 Once out of combat, the party can take a turn to stabilize a dying ally.
 The ally remains at 0HP and unconscious.

 ### System Shock
-Any PC who drops to 0HP and survives will be able to finish the adventuring day on adrenaline and willpower, but is going to really feel it the next day:
+Any PC who drops to 0HP and survives will be able to finish the adventuring day on adrenaline and willpower, but is going to really feel it the next day.
+They will be out of action for 1d4 - CON mod days.
+Additional healing spells pumped into the PC my reduce this time, but the minimum is one day.